CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 **Practical Exercise:**
-- **Implement a Regression Test Suite**: For a medium-sized project.
+- **Implement a Regression Test Suite**: For a medium-sized project, students will create a comprehensive regression suite to identify any regressions in functionality.
-- **Conduct Performance Testing**: Analyze the performance impact of a feature or service.
+- **Conduct Performance Testing**: Participants will analyze the performance impact of a feature or service, learning how to interpret the results to drive improvements.

 ### **3. Automated Testing**

 #### **Test Frameworks and Tools**

-- **JUnit**: Essential for automated unit testing in Java.
+- **JUnit**: A widely-used framework for unit testing in Java, enabling the execution of tests and reporting of results efficiently.

-- **Selenium**: Used for automated browser testing.
+- **Selenium**: An essential tool for automated browser testing that allows for simulating user interactions with web applications.

 **Python Example (Advanced Automated Testing with `pytest` and `selenium`):**
 ```python